moddedBear/wofi-scripts/README.md

 - Extracts normal and floating windows from the json tree returned by swaymsg.
 - Wofi selection is done without appending the id of the window to the window name, providing a cleaner interface.
 - The JSON tree is parsed in python without jq, vastly improving the scripts performance, especially on laptops running in battery mode.
+- Window names prefixed with workspace number, stable sorting by workspace.

 ### SSH session launcher (ssh.py)